ameenmaali/qsfuzz/README.md

 https://my.site/profile?param3=3
 ```

-qsfuzz also requires a config file (see `config-example.yaml` for an example) which contains the relevant rules.
-This
+qsfuzz also requires a config file (see `config-example.yaml` for an example) which contains the relevant rules to
-should be a YAML file and formatted such as:
+evaluate against.
+This should be a YAML file and formatted such as:

 ```
 $ cat config.yaml